iamalexman/Memojis/README.md

 ![Screenshot 2024-05-26 at 13 31 56](https://github.com/iamalexman/Memojis/assets/61458847/23fe6ffa-3082-4f65-9fbd-392fe1c0b05f)

-1. Make a rich documentation for your project or framework
+1. Craft a rich documentation of your project or framework
    - Make a header and titles using `Markdown` syntax
    - Change color and font with `.json`
    - Use tables, links, pictures and videos `@Macros` to make your documentation juicy